 The exam is normally scheduled about halfway through each semester (October and March).
-You will be notified by mail as to the exact date, time, and place and you must notify the Art History secretary, in writing, of your intention to take the exam.
+You will be notified by e-mail as to the exact date, time, and place and you must notify the Art Department, in writing, of your intention to take the exam.
 The exams are usually graded within two weeks, and you will be notified by email of the results.

 All matriculated, first-semester students must attempt the Qualifying Exam during their first semester on the scheduled date and time.
 An unexcused absence results in a failure of the exam which will be recorded in the student’s matriculation file.

 If you fail the exam, you must retake it within one year (two semesters).
 Schedule a meeting with the graduate advisor to go over the exam, to identify your main weaknesses and to discuss how best to remedy them.

 If you fail the Exam a second time, you must petition the Graduate Committee for a third attempt.
 Such permission is not automatic and you may be asked to withdraw from the program.
 Students who fail the exam a third time may not request any further attempts from the department, and will be required to withdraw from the program.